 My favorite gift for young girls, especially of the pre-teen and teen variety, is my lip gloss.
 This gift is special for lots of reasons.
 It’s made lovingly by their Auntie Wendy, it is natural and organic, and it is functional.
 Even young girls who don’t wear makeup love a swipe of moisturizing, yummy lip gloss!
 I keep a few of these in my own purse at all times.

 I find the empty, wand-style lip gloss containers fairly cheaply online.
 I have purchased from different places, depending on where Google directs me and what kind of a deal I can get.
 The rest of the ingredients I get at my local health food store, and of course, from Floracopeia.

 6 drops Liquid Stevia

-Coloring: You can use Cocoa Powder or Beetroot Juice to desired concentration for completely natural color.
-I have begun experimenting with Mica’s which offer a wide range of beautiful, rich colors.
+Coloring: You can use Cocoa Powder or Beetroot Juice to the desired concentration for completely natural color.
+I have begun experimenting with Micas, which offer a wide range of beautiful, rich colors.
 You can find these online, just make sure you choose colors that specify that they are safe for lips!
-I use about ½ teaspoon for a nice, saturated color.
+I use about a ½ teaspoon for a nice, saturated color.

 Directions: I use a pyrex measuring cup for heating/pouring my gloss.

-1. Place beeswax in your measuring cup, then place in a small saucepan of hot water.
+1. Place beeswax in your measuring cup, then place the cup in a small saucepan of hot water.

-3. Once the beeswax is liquefied, poor in the Almond Oil.
+3. Once the beeswax is liquefied, pour in the Almond Oil.
 This will cause some solidification, so continue heating until the mix is once again liquid.

-4. Turn off the heat and quickly add your Stevia, Essential Oils and Coloring, stirring with a wooden implement.
+4. Turn off the heat and quickly add your Stevia, Essential Oils and Coloring, stirring with a wooden spoon.

 6. Allow the gloss to cool completely before you put the orifice reducers and wand-caps on.